tienkhoa16/ip/docs/README.md

 ### 3.3.
 Marking A Task As Done: `done`
 Marks a task in Duke as done.

+After marking a task in task list as done, Duke will automatically save the list to `[YOUR_DUKE_HOME_FOLDER]/data/duke.txt`.

 Format: `done INDEX`\
 Example of usage: `done 1`\
 Expected outcome: